mosh3eb/Motify/docs/usage.md

 # User Guide

+## Quick Start

+First time using Motify?
+Here's how to get started:

+1. Launch Motify with `motify`
+2. On first run, you'll be prompted to connect your Spotify account
+3. Follow the on-screen instructions to authenticate
+4. Start searching and downloading your favorite music!

+## Configuration

+You can configure Motify through:

+1. The settings interface in the app
+2. The `app_config.json` file
+3. Environment variables

+### Basic Settings
+- Download quality (MP3/FLAC)
+- Output directory
+- Theme preferences
+- Language settings

+### Advanced Settings
+- Proxy configuration
+- API rate limits
+- Cache settings
+- Debug mode

 ## First Run
 - Launch Motify with `motify`
 - On first run, you'll be prompted to connect your Spotify account